 Many clients find great satisfaction in donating to a charitable mission that they are passionate about.
-And it doesn’t hurt that there’s usually an associated income tax benefit as well.
-As a financial advisor, you are in a unique position to help your clients create and implement a giving strategy to achieve philanthropic and tax planning goals.
+And it doesn’t hurt that there’s usually an associated income tax benefit to giving as well.
+As a financial advisor, you’re in a unique position to help your clients create and implement a giving strategy to achieve their philanthropic and tax planning goals.

 Let’s compare two giving options that can address both of these objectives: pooled income versus donor-advised funds.

 Help your clients achieve their philanthropic and tax planning goals with our free guide to charitable giving options.

 A pooled income fund is a tax-exempt charitable trust operated by a charity that provides donors (i.e., your clients) with an immediate tax deduction and an income stream for life.
 It’s similar to a charitable remainder trust in that it is a split-interest trust with both charitable and noncharitable beneficiaries.

 The noncharitable beneficiary (the donor) contributes assets to the pooled income fund and, in return, receives a proportional interest in the fund.
 The charity then commingles the contributed assets with contributions from other donors.
 Typically, the assets are sold immediately, and the proceeds are reinvested in various managed portfolios.
 The donor (or designated income beneficiary) then receives an annual payment based on the earnings of the pooled investments.
 Upon the death of the income beneficiary, the remainder of the donor’s share is passed to the charity.